 When you have finished exploring all the lanes surrounding St. Peter's, continue walking a few short blocks south to Fraumunster, another of the major churches and Zurich's oldest building, dating back to the late 9th century.
 It began as a flat-roofed Romanesque convent and was expanded into a gothic church around 1280.
-The striking pattern of pointed arches inside is overshadowed by the church's main treasure -- stained glass painted by Marc Chagall when he was in his 80s.

-Next door is the Stadthaus town hall, built in 1898-1900 in the Gothic style, with a lovely courtyard resembling a cloister, accompanied by old scenes painted on the walls.
+The striking pattern of pointed arches inside is overshadowed by the church's main treasure -- stained glass painted by with a lovely courtyard resembling a cloister, accompanied by old scenes painted on the walls.
 Beyond this point, the buildings in the next few blocks are large, 19th century structures of minor importance, although the Fraumunster post office has a lovely sidewalk arcade in the Florentine style.
 The lake shore is two blocks further -- the scene of a lively, morning market selling flowers, cheese, breads, fruits and vegetables.
 Those interested in taking an extended walk along the lake can enjoy a scenic stroll from the lively Burkliplatz, where excursion boats dock, to the more tranquil, tree-lined Arboretum gardens, six blocks west.